 Areas of potential modification in support of flood-related work with possible HTRW interests would include the poultry production property (chemicals, fuel utilities and a discolored seep area), the airport property (chemical, fuel and deicer products) and any properties that were subjected to fuel spills.

-It is possible that the properties within the study areas could be subjected to spills, leaks, etc. during normal operations or extraordinary circumstances.
-Such issues would have to be dealt with by the State or local authorities prior to moving forward with the project.
+Eder Associates conducted sampling on the poultry plant site in 1997 and the results indicated the presence of hazardous materials on site.
+Further investigation and remediation of this site would be needed by the State and local municipality prior to any work by the Corps on this property.
+This site is not within the proposed project area.
+The Corps did complete geotechnical and environmental testing of the sediment in the proposed project area (airport and floodway expansion area) in 2015 (results can be found in Section 6.1.6).